CDI3-SCISIM

 • 13.
 A dying declaration can be admitted without corroboration if:

-A) It was recorded on video
+A) It was written and notarized

-C) It was signed in front of police
+B) It was signed in front of police

 • 14.
 Which of the following best describes a cognitive interview?

-A) Focuses on witness memory retrieval through context reinstatement
+C) Focuses on witness memory retrieval through context reinstatement

 • 15.
 When analyzing an independent relevant statement, investigators should: